Draining the coolant

 6. After all the coolant has been drained, close the drain valve.

-CAUTION: When draining the engine coolant or replacing any components of the cooling system, be sure to replace the drained amount of coolant with coolant of the same specification.
+CAUTION: When draining the engine coolant or replacing any cooling system components, be sure to replace the drained coolant with coolant of the same specification.
 Failure to follow this instruction may result in damage to the cooling system and engine.

 1. Disconnect the heater supply hose from the engine.

-2. Using a funnel, pour coolant into the cooling system through the supply hose until coolant starts to flow out of the engine.
+2. Using a funnel, pour coolant into the cooling system through the supply hose until coolant begins to flow out of the engine.

 3. Reconnect the heater supply hose.